Mandatory or Preventive Disclosure

 - specified transactions.

-Each member of a partnership that carries out such a transaction must disclose the transaction (see the note below).
+Each member of a partnership (or, for a limited partnership, each general partner) that carries out such a transaction must disclose the transaction (see the note below).

 If a partnership is party to a nominee agreement that was entered into after May 17, 2019 (or before that date where the consequences of the transaction referred to in the agreement continue after May 16, 2019), each member of the partnership must file a mandatory disclosure for the agreement (see the note below).